kristenvinh/DSCI644-Group7/Phase_2_Log.md

 **Total Time (Min):**    87

 **Other Notes:** Also spent some time setting up OpenAI and Gemini API credentials, not counting that here as time.
+I attempted to set up similar code using OpenAI, but ran into issues with JSON output formats, so Gemini is likely the easier way to go.